neter-aa/bazel-buildbarn/README.md

 Instructions on how to set up dependencies, such as Redis and S3, are not included.

+The `deployments/docker-compose/` directory contains a script that invokes Docker Compose to run a simple Bazel Buildbarn setup on your system.

 The `deployments/bare/` directory contains a shell script that demonstrates how Buildbarn can be launched on a single system, without using container technology, Kubernetes, etc.